AfnanElhussini/AfnanElhussini/README.md

 <h1 align="left"> Hi there, I'm Afnan👋</h1>
-<h3 align="left"> I'm a Computer science student who has a passion for learning new challenges.</h3>
+<h3 align="left">  A Computer science student who has a passion for learning new challenges.</h3>

 - 🌱 I’m currently learning how to build Apps